 Coffee Drinking and Travel Around the World

-Brazilian coffee is available in Chile.
 Brazil produces the largest quantity of coffee in the world and Brazilian coffee is also in high demand in other South American countries such as Chile.
 Its strong competitor is Peru that produces the largest amount of organically grown coffee in the world.

 How to find the Best Coffee in the World?

-Apart from popular brands of coffee that is available in shops such as Starbucks, South American coffees are considered to have well rounded and distinct flavors.
+Apart from popular brands of coffee that are available in shops such as Starbucks, South American coffees are considered to have well rounded and distinct flavors.
 Especially Cuban coffee is well regarded with its frothy, sweat, and stronger taste.
 Cuban coffee also tends to be better outside Cuba.

 Despite many associations with South America, coffee has the strongest connection with Ethiopia and Yemen, where it originated.
 It then traveled to Europe through Arabic countries and Turkey.

 Ethiopian coffee may be less known.
-Its characteristic feature is its distinct, sweet, wine-like and spicy flavor.
+Its characteristic feature is its distinct, sweet, wine-like, and spicy flavor.
 Yemeni homegrown coffee is Mocha, often blended with Javan blends from Indonesia.

 The most expensive and considered by some the best coffee in the world is Kona or Hawaiian coffee that is grown on volcanic soil.
 Similarly, Guatemalan coffee incorporates a unique taste from the volcanic soil at high altitudes, where it is grown.

-Panaman and Costa Rican coffees enjoy a good reputation among coffee lovers as well.
+Panama and Costa Rican coffees enjoy a good reputation among coffee lovers as well.
 Other countries producing great coffee are Mexico and Jamaica.
 Hawaii is the only US region, where coffee is grown due to its tropical temperatures that are needed.

-In Europe, traditionally one of the most recognized coffee drinking country is Italy with its unique coffee culture.
+In Europe, traditionally one of the most recognized coffee drinking countries is Italy with its unique coffee culture.
 Its high-quality coffee blends make Italy the strongest competitor.
 Drinking coffee in Italy also involves customs and traditions.
 Italian coffee drinkers may stand at the bar or use china cups.
 Even though coffee is so popular in Italy, Scandinavians buy the largest amount of coffee per capita.

 How Coffee Tastes are Created?